OCA/social/website_mail_snippet_bg_color/README.rst

    ``mass_mailing``.
 #.
 Edit an email with the website mail designer.
 #.
 Drag & drop any snippet into the mail body.
 #.
-Click *Customize > Pick Background Color*.
+Click on *Customize > Pick Background Color*.
 #.
-Pick any color, or enter its HTML code in the box, or press *Clear* to
+Pick any color, or enter its HTML code in the box.
+Press *Clear* to
    remove it.
 #.
 Press OK.